 We propose a method for organizing tourist routes inside a destination in accordance with the objective of shortening the tourist stay length, which has been an increasing trend even before the Covid-19 pandemic.
 For the local community, the implementation of this method would bring advantages related to each of the three sustainable development dimensions, namely the reduction of the negative effects brought by overcrowding the destination, the possibility of continuing the tourism business, while the current global crisis generated by Covid-19 is ongoing and altogether maintaining the incidence rate of the new coronavirus low and ensuring the inhabitants' health.

-The method we propose is based on a backtracking algorithm to find the optimal route to take to visit a certain number of attractions inside a destination.
-In order to find this optimal (in terms of minimal length or duration) route, we employ an adapted algorithm for solving the travelling salesman problem.
+The method we propose is based on a backtracking algorithm to find the optimal route to take for visiting a certain number of attractions inside a destination.
+In order to find this optimal route (in terms of minimal length or duration), we adapted the algorithm used for the traveling salesman problem.